JetBrains/teamcity-documentation/topics/continuous-integration-with-teamcity.md

 * Customize statistics on build duration, success rate, code quality, and custom metrics
 * and much more.

 To learn more about major TeamCity features, refer to the [official JetBrains site](http://www.jetbrains.com/teamcity/features/index.html).

+TeamCity works great not only for admins and build engineers, but also for developers.
+Watch this video to see some of the signature features it provides:
+<video href="icuhBgEFtVM"
+       title="TeamCity for developers"/>

 The complete list of supported platforms and environments can be found [here](supported-platforms-and-environments.md).